christo-olivier/modelsmith/README.md

 pip install modelsmith
 ```

+## Anthropic Authentication

+Authentication to Anthropic is done via the Anthropic flow.
+See the [Anthropic documentation](https://docs.anthropic.com/en/docs/quickstart#set-your-api-key) for more details.

+The `AnthropicModel` class takes an optional `api_key` parameter.
+If not provided, the `ANTHROPIC_API_KEY` environment variable will be used.

 ## Google Cloud Authentication

 Authentication to Google Cloud is done via the Application Default Credentials flow.
 So make sure you have ADC configured.
 See [Google's documentation](https://cloud.google.com/docs/authentication/provide-credentials-adc) for more details.